Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 29- Plastic Bottle Homemade Bird Feeder

 This is a great way to recycle some of those empty plastic bottles that we all have.
-Any size will work for this DIY project.
+Any size will work for this DIY bird feeder project by guwillowbankgarden.
 Add a couple of holes to the bottle and slide in two wooden spoons to create perches and feeding stations for the birds.

 Plastic Bottle Homemade Bird Feeder